EMtheDM/BrightIdeas/README.md

 THEN I am taken to the login page
 WHEN I input all the asked for information and click on the sign-up button THEN I am taken to my user profile page
-WHEN I click on the add a project button
-THEN I can create a project
+WHEN I fill in project information and click on the button to Create a projec THEN I see a project is created
 WHEN I create a project
 THEN I am taken to the project page for that project WHEN I am in the project page